 Egraine received Uther thinking he was her husband, she realized the error only in the morning when her husband’s body was brought in on a shield having been killed on the road by Uther’s men.
-Nine months to the day after Uther had bedded Egraine, Merlin came for the child of that union, little Arthur, the once and future King.
+Nine months to the day after Uther had bedded Egraine, Merlin came for the child of that union, little Arthur, the once and future king.
 Uther gave him up to Merlin as fair payment but changed his mind at the urging of Egraine who thought she had been punished enough for her error by the loss of her husband, she should not also lose her only son.
 Uther ran after Merlin and was ambushed and killed by Gorlois’s men as revenge for the deeds he had done.
-This is the last we hear of Egraine who passes from myth and legend into oblivion and the unknown.
+It is the last we hear of Egraine who passes from myth and legend into oblivion and the unknown.

-“Have you written any erotic poetry?” – Father Joe to me, following Holy Mass and communion after I introduced myself as a poet.
+“Have you written any erotic poetry?” – Father Joe, to me, following Holy Mass and communion after I introduced myself as a poet.
 “Not in a while,” I say.
 “Time to write some more,” was the reply.

 Underdark shades of ebonite reflective subordinate tension

-Imagining criss-crossing patterns in the depths of my loins
+Imagining crisscrossing patterns in the depths of my loins

 I am a mouse searching for blue-cheese, the cheese of ascension

-Give me some decade old Port and a cracker, and I will spare you some coins
+Give me some decade-old Port and a cracker, and I will spare you some coins